imtihan/Generating-Reflections-Using-GPT-2-Few-Shot-Learning/README.md

 # reflection_generation_demo
- This repository is a demo of the Motivational Interviewing reflection generation using few-shot learning (currently using GPT2 and few-shot learning).
+ This repository is a demo of the Motivational Interviewing reflection generation using few-shot learning (code is tested for use with Huggingface library's pretrained GPT2 model).

 ## Installation Instructions
 To get started, please install the latest version of python.
 I recommend using the anaconda package for ease-of-use.